 Stressed out?
 Take a walk in the woods.
 Studies have shown strolling through forests can reduce stress and calm nerves.

-In Newberry County, Lynch's Woods Park is just what the doctor ordered.
+In Newberry, Lynch's Woods Park is just what the doctor ordered.
 With 276 acres of old growth hardwood trees and upland oak-hickory-pine forests, it's the perfect place to walk away your worries.

 A 4.2-mile gravel road circles through the woodlands, offering access to 7.5 miles of hiking and biking trails.
 Although the terrain isn't totally flat, elevation gains top out at 130 feet.
 Even small children and couch potatoes can manage the mild ascents.